 CMAT Normalization is a practice for comparing scores of the candidates across multi session papers to arrive at CMAT percentiles.
-Check here how the CMAT exam scores will be normalized for preparation of CMAT 2026 result and merit list.
+Check here how the exam scores will be normalized for preparation of CMAT 2026 result and merit list.

 CMAT Score Normalization - CMAT exam is held in 2 sessions - morning and evening.
 The question paper of both CMAT sessions are different from each.
 In such a scenario, it may happen that candidates of one exam slot might get the easier set of questions as compared to candidates of another slot.

-CMAT 2026 exam will be held on January 25 2026 in two sessions.
-It is most likely that the question paper of one session will be slightly tougher than another.
-Which means CMAT 2026 candidates of one session stand the risk of scoring lower than candidates of another session.
+When the CMAT exam is conducted in two or more sessions, the question paper of one session is slightly tougher than another.
+Which means candidates of one session stand the risk of scoring lower than candidates of another session.
 To negate this possibility, there is a need to judge the performance of all the candidates on the same scale.

 What is CMAT Normalization Process?